EventStore/eventstore.org/_posts/2013-05-28-why-cant-i-update-an-event.md

 This also affects performance of replays for subscribers as you can place proxies near the subscribers (local http cache is a great start!).
 This is especially true for say an occasionally connected system.
 Gmail uses this trick to provide "offlining out of the box" for web apps.
 Since much of the data will already be in the http cache your hits will be hitting it, in many cases you can build say a mobile app with no further support.

-Over Atom if we allowed updates, NO uris could be cachable!
+Over Atom if we allowed updates, NO uris could be cacheable!

 ## This is all cool but I actually need to update!